 Sample CPAP Lawsuit

-A new CPAP lawsuit was filed on March 9, 2023, in the United States District Court for the Western District of Pennsylvania against Koninklijke Philips N.V., Philips North America LLC, Philips RS North America LLC, Philips Holding USA Inc., Philips RS North America Holding Corporation, Polymer Technologies, Inc., and Polymer Molded Products LLC.
+A new CPAP lawsuit was filed in the United States District Court for the Western District of Pennsylvania against Koninklijke Philips N.V., Philips North America LLC, Philips RS North America LLC, Philips Holding USA Inc., Philips RS North America Holding Corporation, Polymer Technologies, Inc., and Polymer Molded Products LLC.

 The CPAP recall lawsuit alleges that the plaintiff, a North Carolina man, suffered personal injuries as a result of the use of recalled CPAP, Bi-Level PAP, and Mechanical Ventilator products.
 Specifically, Mr. Price suffered by lung cancer and COPD which he alleges are from his defective DreamStation CPAP.